International Dance Festival in Rovinj, Croatia!

-Before choosing which international dance festival you want to attend, it is important to ask yourself the following questions.
+Before choosing which festival you want to attend, it is important to ask yourself the following questions.

 Finances